ICE eyes new targets post-Minnesota retreat

 (Image credit: Celal Gunes / Anadolu / Getty Images)

-Following a slew of backlash over the shooting deaths of two American citizens, Immigration and Customs Enforcement (ICE) has ended its immigration surge in Minnesota.
-This may cause the temperature in Minneapolis to cool, but the agency is now looking ahead toward new cities, spreading concern among Democratic officials about there being more social unrest to come.
+Following backlash over the shooting deaths of two American citizens in Minneapolis, Immigration and Customs Enforcement has ended its immigration surge in Minnesota.
+This may cool temperatures in Minneapolis, but ICE is now looking to implement immigration efforts in new cities, concerning Democratic officials that more social unrest could come.

 If this does happen, Springfield, Ohio, would likely be one of the most targeted cities.
 Springfield has an estimated Haitian population of 12,000 to 15,000 and was the target of a conspiracy theory about Haitian immigrants eating cats and dogs that was spread by both President Donald Trump and Vice President JD Vance, later proven to be false.
 Department of Homeland Security (DHS) officials claim they do “not have concrete plans to launch immigration enforcement efforts in Springfield but plan to deport Haitian immigrants,” said WCMH-TV Columbus.